openremote/openremote/README.md

 ### Publishing images

-Build Docker images with `./gradlew buildImage`, you might want to `clean` before.
+Build Docker images with `./gradlew clean buildImage`.
+Remove old images before if you don't want to use the Docker build cache.

+You can start and test these images with the `docker-compose-quickstart.yml` configuration.

-You can also directly build and push the image to our [Docker Hub Account](https://hub.docker.com/u/openremote/): `/gradlew pushImage -PdockerHubUsername=username -PdockerHubPassword=secret`
+You can also directly build and push the image to our [Docker Hub Account](https://hub.docker.com/u/openremote/): `/gradlew clean pushImage -PdockerHubUsername=username -PdockerHubPassword=secret`